thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 console.log(data);
 ```

-Alternatively, it's possible to start an I/O operation and then perform CPU processing that doesn't require the I/O be completed.
-This approach is called **asynchronous** or **non-blocking** I/O. Any task that depends on the I/O having completed, still needs to wait for the I/O operation to complete and thus is still blocked.
-But other processing that does not have a dependency on the I/O operation can continue.
+Alternatively, it's possible to start an I/O operation and then continue with the other operations that don't require the I/O to be completed.
+This approach is called **asynchronous** or **non-blocking** I/O. Any tasks that depend on the I/O operation to be completed still need to wait and are thus blocked.
+But other operations that don't not have a dependency on the I/O operation can continue.

 Here's an example of a JavaScript program performing asynchronous I/O using Node.js.